 If you tried these Homemade Dinner Rolls or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
 You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to

 - 3 Tablespoon Instant yeast like Saf Instant

 2 tbs set aside

 - 1 Egg

-- 1 Tablespoon Salt
+- 1 teaspoon Salt

-- 5-6 cups flour
+- 5-6 cups flour plus more for surface

 - Start out by mixing the luke warm water, yeast and 2 tablespoon of sugar.

 - Let grow from about 10 minutes to make sure yeast is good.